by Robert Kalan

 Make some time to read the story Grow Flower Grow! (also called Fran's Flower) by Lisa Bruce.
 It is a cute story about a little girl who feeds actual food to her flower and can't figure out why it is not growing!

 Companion Poem and Story: Reread the companion story Rain and the companion poem 'Rain'.

-Reread and act out the second companion poem 'Plant a Little Seed'; Make a torn construction paper booklet to illustrate the poem.
-Take home to remember what plants need in order to grow and to read again and again!
+Reread and act out the second companion poem 'Plant a Little Seed'.
+Make a torn construction paper booklet to illustrate the poem.
+Students can take it home to remember what plants need in order to grow and to read again and again!

 (Thanks to Kim Martin for sharing this great booklet idea!)

 Printable Words to 'Plant a Little Seed'

 Companion Poems: 'Rain' and 'Plant a Little Seed'